tanoManzo/notes/Yash - NIH SUMMER INTERN 2026.md

 We developed that combines Convolutional Neural Networks (CNNs) with DeepSHAP to pinpoint TF binding sites at base-pair resolution.
-The analysis draws on multi-modal genomic data such as TF ChIP-seq, histone marks like H3K27ac, and DNase Hypersensitivity Sites (DHS), to build a detailed picture of enhancer activity.
+The analysis draws on multi-modal genomic data such as TF ChIP-seq, histone marks like H3K27ac, and DNase Hypersensitivity Sites (DHS), to build a picture of enhancer activity.
 A major focus of the work is understanding variant effects: how genetic variants can disrupt TF binding motifs and, in turn, alter enhancer function.
 The intern will get hands-on experience with real multi-omics datasets and state-of-the-art interpretability methods, sitting